Future predictions about counselling academics

 There’s also a useful update about eligibility for private practice, wherein there is a recognition that private practice has complexities and risks some with lower qualifications may be less likely to recognise or manage.
 While there will be some lower qualified and experienced private practitioners who do a great job, these standards address a risk that still continues to this day.

 One of the challenges and reasons many counsellors have been attracted to private practice is because the employment market has discriminated against counsellors, making counsellors needing to explore alternative opportunities to practice.
-I really hope the national standards help to enhance employer respect and willingness to higher counsellors.
+I really hope the national standards help to enhance employer respect and willingness to hire counsellors.
+I appreciate the ACA and PACFA’s efforts to educate industry about what counsellors can do, and both to create Scope of Practice documents as part of this education.

 Researching confusion